speediedan/finetuning-scheduler/.github/CONTRIBUTING.md

 ## Design Principles

 We encourage all sorts of contributions you're interested in adding!
-When coding for Finetuning Scheduler, please follow these principles.
+When coding for Fine-Tuning Scheduler, please follow these principles.

 ### No PyTorch Interference